KazeTachinuu/Proxy-Messages/README.md

 ### Server Commands

 - `/list` - Lists all connected users.
-- `/kill <channel>` - Disconnects all users with the specified channel.
+- `/kill <channelNum>` - Disconnects all users with the specified channel.
 - `/kick <user>` - Disconnects the specified user.
 - `/exit, /shutdown` - Stop the proxy server.
 - `/help` - Displays a list of available commands.